wriggy/yrtt_entry_katas_js/README.md

     node --version

 Your terminal should respond with the version of Node you have installed.
-It will look something similar to the following (don't worry if its not the exact same version):
+It will look something similar to the following (don't worry if it's not the exact same version):

     v14.5.0